mlang-dev/m/README.md

 The mlang is written in C but requires C++ linker due to llvm being implemented in C++.

-The code is able to be compiled on Windows/macOS/Linux, which has been tested on following platforms:
+The code is still under developement but is able to be compiled on Windows/macOS/Linux, which has been tested on following platforms:
 * macOS 10.15.7
 * Ubuntu 20.04
 * Windows 10

 ## dependencies